 There is no horsepower limit; however, no engine may exceed the BIA horsepower rating for the boat on which it is used.
 All boats must meet US Coast Guard and state regulations.
 All boats must have an emergency kill switch.
 All boats must have lights required by the Coast Guard.
 Lights must be in and turned on prior to safe light.
 During a night event, the running lights must be on and working after sunset during the event.

 All fish must be caught in a legal sporting manner.
 Intentional snagging of fish will not be allowed and will be subject to disqualification.
 Trolling with the aid of combustion or electric motors is not permitted.
 Only artificial lures may be used.
 No live bait or prepared bait is permitted with the exception of pork rinds or mammals hide.
 Liquid fish attractants are allowed.
 Only one (1) rod per angler may be used at any one time.
 Other rods may be in the boat and ready for use, however, every cast and retrieve must be completed before another cast is made.
-Rods may not exceed more than eight feet in length.
+Rods may not exceed more than 8’6” in length.
 The official measuring board for National Bass West is the Golden Rule (flat board).
-The use of electronic fish tracking equipment including underwater cameras is allowed in official practice days only and not in competition.
+The use of electronic fish tracking equipment is NOT allowed within 90 days of any tournament.
+Underwater cameras are allowed in official practice days only and not in competition.

 All protests must be submitted verbally and then in writing no later than 15 minutes after the tournament officials close the scales.
 This means once the tournament is over, it’s over.
 You must have at least one witness to confirm the violation other than your non-boater.
 The Tournament Director will hear protests and the decisions of the Tournament Director will be final.
 You may however use photographs with date stamps….i.e. cell phones..to assist in your protest in lieu of a second party, boat.
 The director’s decision will be final based upon the additional information provided.